Introduction to ISO 13485

 In early 2016, the ISO 13485 standard was revised and published, giving rise to the third edition – ISO 13485:2016.
 By February 2019, all organisations must already be certified to ISO 13485:2016 and the previous 2003 version will not be accepted.

-We understand that the journey towards setting up your QMS can be daunting to most who are unfamiliar with the standards.
-Realising that many are unaware of the entire lifecycle, click on each of the 5 stages below to understand the process towards certification.
+We understand that the journey towards setting up your QMS can be daunting for most who are unfamiliar with the standards.
+Realising that many are unaware of the entire certification process, we have summarised it to 5 stages:

-+ Stage 1: Document Generation (By Stendard First™)
++ Stage 1: Document Generation (using Stendard First™)

 Stendard First™ is a smart generator that helps your organisation create a QMS structure (Quality Manual, SOPs, Work Instruction and Forms) to meet the ISO 13485, US FDA 21 CFR Part 820, ISO 14971 and IEC 62304 requirements.